-- Establishing disaster preparedness procedures or a plan; and - Completion of training sessions by college personnel in compliance with NIMS and SEMS guidelines - Training requirements vary based on job titles or assigned roles within the emergency plan into five categories: field response, local government, operational areas, regions, and state.
+- Establishing disaster preparedness procedures or a plan; and - Completion of training sessions by college personnel in compliance with NIMS and SEMS guidelines - Training requirements vary based on job titles or assigned roles within the emergency plan

 College personnel must be informed that they are also disaster service workers as public employees during national, state, and local emergencies.
 The District must ensure that its employees comply with the disaster service worker oath requirements.